ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### What build tools should be used for large projects with Ballerina?

-Ballerina ships with its own build system and package management.
+Ballerina ships with its own build system and module management.

 ### What are the recommendations on Continuous Integration / Continuous Delivery and Application Lifecycle Management for Ballerina?
 How do you track requirements to test results traceability with Ballerina?
 What DevOps tools are available for Ballerina?